ETHZ-INS/BehaviorFlow/README.md

 ### Mapping different label groups to each other

 We might want to know how two different label groups relate to each other.
-For example here we would like to know which of our kmeans clusters describe rearing behaviors as determined with a classifier.
-For this we first need to calculate the confusion matrix between each label group across all files.
+For example, we might want to know which of our kmeans clusters describe rearing behaviors as determined by a classifier.
+To do this, we first need to calculate the confusion matrix between each label group across all files.

 ``` r
 US <- AddConfusionMatrix(US)